Spider-Man (Japanese TV series): Production

 The action figure version of Leopardon was initially sold as a part of the Chogokin toyline and became an unprecedented success in the market, which contributed to the TV series' popularity as well.
 The success of the show made Toei introduce the giant robot concept to their Super Sentai franchise in Battle Fever J (a show which they also co-produced with Marvel) and contributed to Spider-Man's popularity when Marvel began to export more of their properties to Japan during later years.

-The head writer of the series was Shozo Uehara (Gorenger, JAKQ, The Return of Ultraman), who wrote 15 episodes, while Uehara’s Sentai collaborator Susumu Takaku (who was head writer of the show alongside Uehara) wrote 15 episodes and the movie.
+The head writer of the series was Shozo Uehara (Gorenger, JAKQ, The Return of Ultraman), who wrote 15 episodes, while Uehara's Sentai collaborator Susumu Takaku (who was head writer of the show alongside Uehara) wrote 15 episodes and the movie.
 There were many episodes in which the "monster of the week" (usually a "Machine BEM" created by the villain) was not relevant to the plot, as well as two episodes (ep.
 12 and ep.
 27) which featured no monsters at all.
 The show also featured a story arc in which the female antagonist Amazoness tries to uncover Spider-Man's secret identity.

-Rather infamously, every time Spider-Man's giant robot finished a monster, it always used the exact same shot only with a new monster composited in, but due to the nature of the splice, the very first monster of the series was always visible very briefly before exploding.
-This occurred because at some point during filming of the series, the Leopardon suit was stolen from the set; Toei could not afford to make a replacement and opted to splice the existing footage into new episodes instead.
+Rather infamously, after the first 12 episodes of the series, every time Spider-Man's giant robot finished a monster, it always used the exact same shot only with a new monster composited in, but due to the nature of the splice, the very first monster of the series was always visible very briefly before exploding.
+Rumors persisted that the Leopardon suit had been stolen from the set and was the reason for the switch to stock footage.
+However, according to an account from Gene Pelc's son who had been on set, the suit had not been stolen and the switch to stock footage had been a budgetary measure.
+The Leopardon suit was later repurposed into Daidenzin, the main robot from Denshi Sentai Denjiman.

 Film

 A theatrical version of Spider-Man was shown on the Toei Manga Matsuri film festival on July 22, 1978.
 It was directed by series director Kōichi Takemoto and written by Susumu Takaku.
-The movie was the first appearance of the character of Juzo Mamiya, who subsequently appeared in three episodes of the series (episodes 11, 12 and 14).
-Because of this, the movie takes place between episodes 10 and 11.
+The film was the first appearance of the character of Juzo Mamiya, who subsequently appeared in three episodes of the series (11, 12 and 14).
+Because of this, the film takes place between episodes 10 and 11.